JakeOtto/python_practice/chapter2/05_scope.md

 >>>     def full_name(self):
 >>>         # will this work by using instance variables above?
->>>    return f"{self.first_name} #{self.surname}"
+>>>         return f"{self.first_name} {self.surname}"

->>> alan_turning = Person.new("Alan", "Turing")
+>>> alan_turing = Person("Alan", "Turing")
->>> alan_turning.full_name()
+>>> alan_turing.full_name()
 "Alan Turing"
 ```

 ## An Analogy

 Maybe you'd like an analogy at this point.
-You could compare instance and local variables to local and national newspapers.
+You could compare instance and local
+variables to local and national newspapers.

-Local variables are like local newspapers in that they're only available, or in scope, within a specific neighbourhood (of the codebase).
-Instance variables are like national newspapers in that they're available anywhere in the class.
+Local variables are like local newspapers in that they're only available, or in
+scope, within a specific neighbourhood (of the codebase).
+Instance variables are
+like national newspapers in that they're available anywhere in the class.

 > Note that instance variables are not in scope (available) outside of a class.

 ## Reflect and Review

-In this short section, we learned about scope – the areas of a codebase in which a variable is available.
+In this short section, we learned about scope – the areas of a codebase in which
+a variable is available.

 **Please pause at this point to reflect and review your learning...**